MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scorecard-visual.md

  ![Screenshot showing scorecard formatting options.](media/power-bi-visualization-scorecard-visual/format-scorecard.png)

-When you've connected to an existing scorecard in the Power BI service from Power BI Desktop, formatting changes you make from the **Visualizations** pane will only apply to the scorecard in this report.
+When you connect to an existing scorecard in the Power BI service from Power BI Desktop, formatting changes you make from the **Visualizations** pane will only apply to the scorecard in this report.
 They won't update the original scorecard in the Power BI service.

 ## Considerations and limitations